 Now, I mentioned the top pedal-assist speed is around 40 mph, because technically the motor will continue providing pedal assist up to 60 mph (the throttle-only top speed is limited to 35 mph).
 Although I sincerely doubt 60 mph is even achievable, or safe for that matter, it is technically possible if you can keep up pedaling.
 In my testing, I was able to hit pretty close to 40 mph and I suspect stronger and more capable riders could manage to push it even further.
 And for those riders who are really looking to hit high speeds, FLX offers larger chainrings that do come with their custom CNC’d aluminum chain guards – a nice component that helps protect the chainring teeth and also keep your pants clean.
 I think it’s great that in addition to the guard plate, there is a guide accessory at the top to keep the chain from bouncing around and coming off at high speed as well as a narrow wide tooth pattern that locks onto the chain more securely.
 The torque sensor did a nice job of smoothly administering power equal to my output.
 So when I pushed lightly on the pedals, I got a little bit of assist; when I hammered down on them the motor unleashed all its power.
 The motor cutoff was also pretty quick, and cut power almost immediately after I stopped applying pressure on the pedals.
 I appreciate this aspect, especially with the high torque of the motor, as I’ve found that on some cadence sensor designs found on cheaper ebikes, the motor cutoff lags quite a bit, making navigating trails at slow speeds difficult and even a bit unstable and unpredictable.

 Powering the motor is a 48 volt, 17.5 amp hour locking, removable battery pack.
 FLX estimates the range at up to 90 miles in the lowest pedal assist mode, but of course that depends on rider weight, ride style, and terrain being tackled.
 I’m a 200 pound rider and was able to tool around on this bike for a couple of hours in the highest pedal assist mode with plenty of battery to spare.
 I cannot say for sure what the range would be and it definitely depends a lot on how fast you ride and whether you rely on the throttle vs. lower levels of pedal assist.
 I dig that the battery is removable and also has a USB charging port.
 This means it power your portable electronic devices, whether it’s on or off the bike.
 You can easily charge it on or off the frame, and I’d suggest taking it off to reduce the weight of the bike if you’re going to put it on a car rack.
-The charger is a 5 ah charger, a step up from the normal 2 ah chargers I see on cheaper ebikes, and should help fill the massive 17.5 ah (or optional 21 ah) battery relatively quickly, but still expect 6+ hours.
+The charger is a 5 ah charger, a step up from the normal 2 ah chargers I see on cheaper ebikes, and should help fill the massive 17.5 ah (or optional 21 ah that they used to offer) battery relatively quickly, but still expect 6+ hours.
 The first half of the battery will fill more quickly and then it will slow down in order to balance the cells.

 Given the top speed of around 40 mph here, I was thankful that the Blade comes with massive 203 mm, quad-piston, hydraulic disc brakes.
 The stopping power on this bike is immense.
 I also dig the adjustable brake levers as I found that in their current position they crunched my fingers a bit when braking, so it’s cool I could let them out a little if I chose to.
 This is also something that could be fine tuned by a shop as you have the brakes bled and normalized.
 Having adjustable reach brake levers is also good for those riders with extra large or small hands, or when wearing gloves, which could be a good idea when riding fast on rough terrain or in cold conditions.
 Seriously, you might want to wear padding and a full face helmet here.
 The brakes also have built-in motor inhibitors which cut power to the drive system whenever the brake levers are depressed.
 I wasn’t able to actually test this aspect of the bike as Rob, one of FLX’s owners, had disconnected them.
 Still, I would imagine they work fine given that everything else on the bike worked as intended.
 To me, safety is always paramount, and having the motor inhibitors is a good feature to help ensure the rider isn’t fighting against the motor when braking.
 With a lot of electric bikes, it may not really be that big of a deal if the motor is still cranking out power while trying to brake, but with 1,350 watts of peak power and those 160 newton meters of torque, it’s definitely important here.
 The motor also cuts power when shifting gears thanks to the shift sensor.
 While this may not add a whole lot in the area of safety, it should prevent unnecessary strain on the components, which was a big concern of mine.
 And on that note, the SRAM EX1 trigger shifter and derailleur worked extremely well.
 The EX1 is designed specifically for e-bikes with a strong chain and sprockets, so it should be able to soak up extra stress compared to a normal setup.
 Shifting was incredibly crisp and quick with this system and the gear range is very wide with an 11 to 48 tooth spread.
 The jump between each sprocket is wider and the idea is that with motor assist, you don’t need as many gears, and those gears can be made from stronger heavier material.
 Normally on an electric mountain bike I would expect to see a 10 or 11 speed drivetrain but the 8 sprocket setup worked fine and is part of what boosts the price here.
 The EX1 is not cheap.